Artificial Intelligence and Data Analytics (MSc)

 Master of Science

-What exactly is “big data”?
-What new opportunities for increasing customer proximity does data analytics open up?
-How do I carry out a data analytics project?
+• What new opportunities for increasing customer proximity does data analytics open up?

 In the degree programme at HNU, you will learn to create a “data-based enterprise,” in which large, incomprehensible amounts of data (“big data”) are converted into knowledge and used for fact-based corporate decision-making.
 Fields of application include marketing, logistics, controlling, customer relationship management, etc.